BibTeX: Database files

 Depending on the style file, BibTeX may rearrange authors' last names, change the case of titles, omit fields present in the .bib file, format text in italics, add punctuation, etc. Since the same style file is used for an entire list of references, these are all formatted consistently with minimal effort required from authors or editors.

-The types of entries and fields used in virtually all BibTeX styles BibTeX are listed below.

 Entry types

 A BibTeX database can contain the following types of entries: